hailanzs/contactless-mat-id/README.md

 ```
 python nn/test.py --exp_name <exp_name_to_test> --test_dates <new_test_dates>
 ```
-In addition, we have added pre-trained models to evaluate as needed.
+In addition, we have added pre-trained models to evaluate as needed in nn/checkpoints.
 Bash scripts are provided to automatically run the main results and view metrics:
 ```
 ./scripts/test_command.sh
 ```